EL-Kae/damn_vulnerable_booklist/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an intentional vulnerable web application with just one cross-site scripting (XSS) vulnerablity.

 ## Setup